fatfisz/poof/README.md

 #### decorators.assign

 Used to assign the processed value to the output object.
 When using, it's best to put this decorator last, because any further processing results won't be saved.

+#### decorators.assignTo(key)

+Just like `decorators.assign`, but assigns to a property named after the `key` argument.
+Use sparingly, only when the output property name needs to be computed.

 #### decorators.filter(predicate)